OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 Whenever either value is changed then it needs to be stored into the meter table in the database.
 In addition, these actions need to happen whenever the unit_id is changed:

 - The set of compatible units of the new unit_id are calculated as above.
 If the current value of default_graphic_unit is not in this set then it is changed to the new unit_id and the admin is notified of this change.
+The code actually does not allow selection of a meter unit that is not compatible with the default graphic unit.
+The admin must change it first (including no unit) to do this.
 - update groups that contain this meter if editing
-  - TODO probably similar to analysis of editing a group member but need to figure get pseudocode done
+  - The code now has the algorithm used.

+A v1.1 change will be warning the admin when a meter edit will impact a group it is included in.

 A change in a meter's graphic unit will likely change the graphable meters and groups.
 While it could be handled in real-time, this is only for admins and these changes are not likely to be done very often.
 Thus, the admin will be told that they need to reload OED to see the change.
 A user will see the change the next time they reload and that delay is fine.
+Note the code does the reload when needed.

-TODO A feature that would be desirable is to list all compatible units for the meter as is suggested for groups.
+A feature that would be desirable is to list all compatible units for the meter as is suggested for groups.
 As with groups, this isn't strictly necessary as a similar workaround will get the needed information.
 This would be viewable by any user and not just admins.
+There is now an a record elsewhere about doing this later.

 ### group-viewing-pages